L0laL33tz/verynostr/README.md

 ## Verifying Signatures

 Signatures can be verified manually via `node signKey verify <signature> <signed public key>`.
-If support is added on protocol level signatures can be displayed in the front end for manual verification but could also be verified by clients directly.
+If support is added on protocol level/as NIP05 add on signatures can be displayed in the front end for manual verification but could also be verified by clients directly.

 <img width="683" alt="Screenshot 2022-12-23 at 21 53 07" src="https://user-images.githubusercontent.com/54821950/209404838-7a1ffc22-8822-49ac-8b69-9493f42d1469.png">